Track Day Starter Guide

 • Back protector (sometimes optional)

-This is the usually the trickiest part of attending a track day as most of us don’t have a ready way to haul a bike to the track.
-I don’t suggest you ride there either; you have no ride home if you crash, you’d have to do/undo all the prep work at the track and you’ll be exhausted at the end of the day.
+This is the trickiest part of attending a track day as most of us don’t have a ready way to haul a motorcycle to the track.
+Do not ride your bike to a track day; you’d have no ride home if you crash at the track, you’d have to do/undo all the prep work at the track, and you’d be exhausted at the end of the day.
+I highly recommend the following items regardless of whether or not you have a hauler.
+If you hitch a ride with a friend or rent a truck, these things will be needed to secure your bike anyway:

-• Bar harness (e.g. Canyon Dancer)
+• Bar harness to help secure the handle bars (e.g. Canyon Dancer)

 There are three ways people generally transport their bikes: